-When your golf course shows signs of aging, you’re clients will notice.
+When your golf course shows signs of aging, your clients will notice.
 When it’s time to renovate your golf course, the implementation of your projects can seem overwhelming.
 We’ve compiled a few tips to help your golf course renovations run smoothly.

 Golf Course Renovations Require Geomembrane Liners